-- Parking at Irvine Regional Park is $3 on weekdays and $5 on weekends.
+- Parking at Irvine Regional Park is $3 on weekdays and $5 on weekends — and $7 on holidays.
 Entrance to the pumpkin patch is free.
 Arrive early in the day for a more convenient parking space and a shorter line for the ever-popular train ride.
 Their website warns: “As Halloween nears, we encourage visitors to plan to arrive early to help avoid crowds, particularly on the weekend.”

 - Irvine Park Railroad’s Pumpkin Patch will be open daily at 10:00, closing at 5:00pm on weekdays and 6:00pm on weekends, through Halloween.